MyRichard12/com-xchange-64c4f/content/pages/index.md

 sections:
   - type: hero_section
     title: We answer your Call
-    subtitle: 'We care for your '
+    subtitle: We care for your deliveries
     actions:
       - label: Try for free
         url: /pricing